Model task Submit one portfolio

 briefing.md Model-facing Neutral factual context available at decision time.

 options.yaml Model-facing The only valid choices.
-Each public submission must select exactly one option id.
+Each public submission must use option ids from this saved asset list.

 market_data/universe_trailing_returns.* Model-facing when present Mechanical 7-day, 30-day, 6-month, and 1-year trailing returns from adjusted close data.

-hashes.json Public audit SHA-256 hashes proving the frozen input files used for the round.
+hashes.json Public audit SHA-256 hashes proving the saved input files used for the round.

 research/* Audit, except final briefing Research manifest, hashes, source fact report, audit report, and final model-facing briefing.